bitelxux/anagrams/anagrams.rst

 * About performance

-  Solutions 2 and 3 have a very good performance.
+  Solutions 2 has a very good performance.

 Test environment
 ----------------